crispy-pepper/WRO_2024/README.md

 **12. Running the Code:**
  - Once the assembly is complete, upload the control code to the Raspberry Pi.
 Check all systems are working by performing a series of tests that can be found in the tests folder located in the src folder.
-*explain how to upload control to the raspberry pi

 ## Content